st255/simple-numpy-nn/README.md

 ## Example of use
-- `example-classification.py`: full dataset training for a simple classification problem.
+- `example-classification.py`: full-batch gradient descent for a simple classification problem.
-- `example-regression.py`: full dataset training for a simple regression problem.
+- `example-regression.py`: full-batch gradient descent for a simple regression problem.
-- `example-dropout.py`: full dataset training forcing overfitting.
+- `example-dropout.py`: full-batch gradient descent forcing overfitting.
 Change the dropout rate to see how it affects the acurracy.
-- `example-mnist+batches.py`: mini-batch training for the mnist dataset.
+- `example-mnist+batches.py`: mini-batch gradient descent for the mnist dataset.